reinaldoca/xmr-stak/README.md

 # XMR-Stak - Cryptonight All-in-One Mining Software

 XMR-Stak is a universal Stratum pool miner.
 This miner supports CPUs.
-AMD and NVIDIA GPUs and can be used to mine the crypto currencies Monero, Aeon and many more Cryptonight coins.
-Never tested in IBM POWER.
+AMD and NVIDIA GPUs and can be used to mine the crypto currencies Monero, Aeon and many more Cryptonight coins but are not  tested in IBM POWER.

 ## Overview